 - Hold the pose for 10 seconds and gradually try to increase the holding time.

-One of the best exercises for oblique, abs, arms and muffintops, side plank is another variation of plank that requires you to hold the pose for strengthening the targeted muscles.
+Side plank is one of the best exercises for oblique, abs, arms and muffin tops.
+It is another variation of plank that requires you to hold the pose for strengthening the targeted muscles.

 - Get into the plank position with all the muscles tensed.